The United States Hang Gliding and Paragliding Association (USHPA) will pursue its mission through:

 Please read a copy of our most recent Annual Report for more details about our organization.

-Thank you for checking in with us on your web surf.
-We hope you enjoy our web site and if there is anything the USHPA can do for you, don't hesitate to contact us.
-You can call 800-616-6888 or send an e-mail to email@example.com.
+If there is anything the USHPA can do for you, don't hesitate to contact us.
+You can call (800) 616-6888 or send an e-mail to firstname.lastname@example.org.